 * Swiss Re says also exploring a strategic cooperation

-* News comes as Swiss Re updates investors on Wednesday (Updates with comments from CEO, share price, analyst comment, no comment from SoftBank)
+* News comes as Swiss Re updates investors on Wednesday (Updates with details from news release, background)

-Swiss Re also reiterated it was not considering issuing new shares for the possible investment by the Japanese company.
-The Swiss company's finance chief told journalists that SoftBank would likely buy any shares on the open market.
+Swiss Re also reiterated that it was not considering the issuance of new capital for the possible investment by the Japanese company.

-The reinsurer said the investment was "currently expected not to exceed 10 percent" and the two companies were also exploring strategic cooperation.
+The reinsurer said that the minority investment was "currently expected not to exceed 10 percent" and that the two companies were also exploring strategic cooperation.

 Swiss Re, which is briefing investors on Wednesday, emphasized that talks were preliminary.
 "There is no certainty that any minority investment or strategic partnership will be agreed, or as to any terms, timing, or form of any such investment or partnership," it said.